 I grew up in South Wales and, after completing my high school education, I studied English Literature at the University of Wales, Swansea; graduating in 2003.
 However, it wasn’t until 2008 that I studied for a PGCE in Secondary English.
 A teacher with fifteen years experience, I am an advocate of lifelong learning and, as such, proudly completed my Master’s degree in 2013.

-I am entering my fifth year at WSO, my first as an Assistant Principal.
-Since joining WSO, I have held the roles of Y6/Y7 Transition Coordinator and, more recently, Director of Languages and Communication.
+I am proud to be an Assistant Principal and Head of Post-16 at WSO.
+Since joining the school, I have held the roles of Y6/Y7 Transition Coordinator and, more recently, Director of Languages and Communication.
 I thoroughly enjoyed these experiences and believe that the knowledge gained whilst in role will serve me well as I look to help further the innumerable successes of the school and our students.

 I feel very fortunate to be an Assistant Principal at WSO and, whilst I am proud to have such a role at the academy, I am equally proud to call myself a WSO parent.
 My wife, the Head of Art at WSO, and I have two children: Conor and Fiadh.
 Our children, both primary age, afford me the opportunity to see the school through the eyes of an Assistant Principal and, importantly, a parent.